 That's all for today.
 I hope you enjoyed the embroidery on the Belgian cope as much as I did!
 This piece seems to be unknown in the English-speaking embroidery scene.
 As I have been invited to study some chasubles in a museum in Görlitz, the next blog will be published on the 21st of March.
 Literature Browne, C., Davies, G., Michael, M.A.
 (Eds.), 2016.
 English Medieval Embroidery: Opus Anglicanum.
 Yale University Press, New Haven.
 Versyp, J., 1955.
 "Engels" borduurwerk in het Noorden van Westvlaanderen.
 Artes Textiles II, 28–33.
 When I returned from my lovely family visit to the Netherlands, I had one of these pesky little Deutsche Post notes informing me that I had to pick up a parcel in the next village and pay customs duties.
 As usual, you have no idea which parcel it is until you have paid the outstanding bill and they hand it over to you.
 To my delight, it was Tanya Bentham's book Opus Anglicanum: a practical guide!
 I pre-ordered the book as soon as Tanya announced the possibility on her blog.
 The blog comes highly recommended as the humour with which Tanya both writes and stitches is unsurpassed.
 I particularly liked her rendition of a medieval watermill with a CCTV camera above the entrance.
 So let's dive into the book!
 The book is in essence a paper version of all Tanya's embroidery courses.
 It is filled to the brim with information and tips from a master embroiderer who has practised her art for many years.
 Best of all: it is written with the same kind of no-nonsense straight-talking dry humour as her blog is.
 Things like: "It is slow, too, so, if you need a quick fix, go to do some cross stitch; if you want to get your teeth into something, try opus" in the introduction are not for everyone.
 However, this is honest advice.
 You will simply not ever get the same level of mastery as Tanya when you are not equally prepared to sit on your butt and STITCH A LOT.
 Oh, and don't ever try opus with stranded cotton.
 Ms Bentham doesn't like it :).
 The book starts with a chapter on materials, tools and frames.
 Whilst Tanya stresses that you don't need a lot of fancy stuff to practice opus, it is necessary to use a good (slate) frame that will hold your fabric drum taut (her method of testing with a full bottle of wine is just another version of seeing what happens when a cat sits on it).
 The next chapter delves into the mighty split stitch.
 Tanya not only details stitch length but also shows what happens if you still think it is okay to use stranded cotton :).
 There's also ample information on different types and brands of silk, as well as picking colours.
 Medieval embroidery is all about the play of light, so what thread you use and how you place your stitches is very important.
 The split stitch chapter is followed by three project chapters.
 Each project is shown in clear step-by-step photographs with precise instructions.
 The projects are tailored in such a way that they increase in difficulty and each teaches you new skills.
 Opus is not only about the mighty split stitch.
 Underside couching provides the necessary bling.
 A whole chapter is devoted to explaining this stitch in depth.
 And then it is your turn again.
 Project chapters with (adapted) designs from the Syon cope, the Bologna cope and the Pienza cope give you ample opportunity for wielding your needle.
 My favourite is "Rumpelstiltskin" with a background of underside couched facing pairs of falcons.
 Yummy!
 The last chapters in the book deal with applying your finished embroideries as slips onto something else and assembling an almoner's purse.
 The last pages are filled with designs drawings and a list of suppliers.
 As said before, the book is packed with tips and troubleshooting.
 This shows that Tanya is really at the top of her game.
 A master is not somebody who does not make mistakes, but who knows how to fix them when they inevitably happen.
 Everything Tanya knows about opus is in here.
 No information is kept from you.
 If you want to sink your teeth into opus, follow Tanya's instructions and practice a lot.
 Along the way, you will pick up the confidence and skill to work your own masterpieces!

 Anything I didn't like about the book?
 Yes.
 The binding and the cover aren't very sturdy.
 This makes a book cheaper to produce (GBP 19,95 is a steal for a 208-page book with over 600 pictures!), but it is a trade-off when it comes to longevity.
 Furthermore, I would have liked to see a suppliers list with entries for mainland Europe, North America and Australia/New Zealand.
 After all, this book was not written for UK stitchers only.
 With protectionism on the rise, knowing where to source materials in your own region becomes increasingly important as shipping costs and customs duties are getting insane.
 Where to find the book?
 Please order from Tanya directly!
 Writing a book does not make you rich.
 On the contrary.
 When you order from the writer directly, she/he will get the maximum financial return.
 Literature Bentham, T., 2021.
 Opus Anglicanum: a practical guide.
 Marlborough, Crowood.
 ISBN 978 1 78500 896 2.
-P.S.
-It is time for my annual blogging break!
-I'll be back on Monday the 6th of September.
-Whilst you will not receive any newsletters during that time either, my webshop stays fully operational!
 At the beginning of January, I and my husband were lucky enough to be able to visit the embroidery exhibition in Paris.
 Today I'll show you some stunning pieces from the Opus Anglicanum section.
 The term for this type of embroidery from the 12th-14th centuries translates as 'work from England' and usually consists of very fine silken split stitches and underside couching.
 It was greatly valued throughout Europe especially, but not solely, for religious purposes.
 Therefore, you will find these stunning pieces of embroidery in museums all over Europe.
 But beware: not all Opus Anglicanum embroidery was actually made in England or by English hands.
 Medieval Europe was already so well connected that both ideas and people travelled a lot.
 The graves of bishops are a great place to search for medieval embroidery.
 Bishops were usually laid to rest in their finery in a grave with better preservational conditions than Joe Average.
 Antiquarians from the 19th century knew that too and when these graves were opened for whatever reason, they brought their scissors along.
 This is illustrated for instance on a pair of liturgical sandals from a grave from the Cathedral of Saint-Front in Perigueux: three different museums own pieces of the same pair of sandals.
 Today, many museum visitors turn their noses up when they see these brownish fragments of textile.
 They are mostly not 'pretty' in the usual sense.
 But I was very pleased to see that Musee de Cluny devoted a whole display case to these extraordinary finds.
 For obvious reasons, the levels of lighting were lower than in the rest of the exhibition so my pictures are sometimes a little dark.
 Nevertheless, look at these stunning patterns of birds and scrolling in very fine underside couching!
 Another stunning piece of embroidery on display was the above panel with the martyrdoms of the saints.
 There is a second panel too with female saints.
 Both are kept in different museums in Belgium but originate from the same church in Namur, Belgium.
 It was in use as an altar frontal but might have originally been a vestment.
 The embroidery on this piece is absolutely immaculate and very fine.
 I particularly love the different goldwork couching patterns in the background and the immense detail on the horse.
 Although only the above panel was on display in Paris, both panels were displayed at the Opus Anglicanum exhibition in the Victoria & Albert Museum in London a few years ago.
 One of the biggest pieces of embroidery on display were the fragments of a horse trapper (a protective garment for a horse in battle or tournament).
 It was unfortunately impossible to capture all (over 20, many quite small) fragments in one picture.
 The detail of the goldwork embroidery is amazing.
 The lion's mane and hairy claws are so full of movement through laying the goldthreads in different directions.
 In amongst the bodies of the lions are many small human figures in courtly dress.
 They clearly show how to embroider on such a difficult fabric as velvet: cover it with a thin piece of silk.
 When the embroidery is finished, cut the excess silk away.
 Although this piece of embroidery comes under Opus Anglicanum it does not show any underside couching and only small areas of split stitch (the silken parts of the claws).
 Instead, the goldwork is all 'normal' couching and the small figures and the foliage are stitched in running stitch (hence you can see the silk that was used to keep the hairs of the velvet at bay when stitching).
 It is said that in using these two embroidery methods the actual embroidery would take much less time then when split stitch and underside couching were used.
 I agree when it comes to the split stitch versus the running stitch.
 The latter is much quicker as it covers more ground with fewer stitches.
 However, I am not so sure that normal couching is that much quicker than underside couching.
 I now practice both and the only marked difference for me is that underside couching is harder on your body due to the slight extra force you need to apply with every stitch.
 By the way, these fragments have an interesting 'upcycling' story to them.
 The horse trapper was probably originally made for King Edward III.
 He was a guest at the Reichstag (Imperial Diet) at Koblenz, Germany, in AD 1338.
 The horse trapper probably remained in Germany as a royal gift.
 It was turned into a set of vestments for the Altenberg Abbey.
 These were dismantled in 1939 to once more show the original horse trapper.
 There were many more beautiful pieces on display in this part of the exhibition.
 For those of you who were not able to visit in person, I can highly recommend the exhibition catalogue.
 It is packed full with good quality pictures and many close-ups.
 More on my textile adventures in Paris in further blog posts!

 Liked my blog?
 Please consider making a donation or becoming a Patron so that I can keep up the good work and my blog ad-free!